Petnow LogoPetnow

 Camera Permission Error

-Symptom: Camera doesn't display or permission request fails
+Symptom: The camera does not appear, or the permission request fails

 Solution:

-• If the user denies permission, guide them to manually grant it in settings
+• If the user denied the permission, guide them to grant it manually in Settings

 OutOfMemoryError